Matt Di Angelo: Strictly Come Dancing

 In 2007, Di Angelo competed as a contestant in series 5 of Strictly Come Dancing, where he was partnered with professional dancer Flavia Cacace.
 He and Cacace finished the competition as the runners-up, losing to Alesha Dixon and Matthew Cutler.
 They later competed in the 2007 Christmas special of the show, landing in third place.

 They also competed together in the Strictly Come Dancing live arena tour from January to February 2008, and had won more shows than any other couple by coming first overall sixteen times and second ten times.

+Personal life

+Di Angelo married professional wedding planner Sophia Perry in 2021; the couple have twins, a boy and a girl, born in August 2022.